 Jack-o-Lanterns

 Real pumpkins are expensive and small in Singapore and not at all close to jack-o-lantern size.
-People get really creative and carve things like watermelons, papayas, and pineapples.
+People get pretty creative and carve things like watermelons, papayas, and pineapples.
 The tropical heat is not kind to carved fruits so you have to keep them in the refrigerator when they aren’t lit.
 Even then, you will only get a couple of nights out of them.

 I’ve yet to locate the fake pumpkins that you can carve but I keep hoping those will get popular.
 We also will either paint the small pumpkins or just decorate paper ones and hang them up.